kubernetes/website/content/en/docs/concepts/services-networking/dns-pod-service.md

 ### A/AAAA records

-In general a Pod has the following DNS resolution:
+Kube-DNS versions, prior to the implementation of the [DNS specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md), had the following DNS resolution:

-`pod-ip-address.my-namespace.pod.cluster-domain.example`.
+`pod-ipv4-address.my-namespace.pod.cluster-domain.example`.

 For example, if a Pod in the `default` namespace has the IP address 172.17.0.3, and the domain name for your cluster is `cluster.local`, then the Pod has a DNS name: